segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/facebook-lead-ads/index.md

 When you connect the Facebook Leads Ads source, a Segment application is installed on the connected Facebook account.
 If you were to generate a new token on the same source, it would invalidate all other tokens attached to that Facebook account.

-For example, if you have a Facebook Account with three accounts: Account A, Account B, and Account C. You connect Segment to all of them and then generate tokens respectively.
+For example, if you have a Facebook Account with three accounts: Account A, Account B, and Account C, you can connect Segment to all of them and then generate a token for each account.
 Later on, if you need to reauthorize the "Account A" page, the tokens for Account B and Account C are invalidated, and the pages stop working.